ansible/ansible/docs/docsite/rst/user_guide/windows_winrm.rst

         Verify return code: 21 (unable to verify the first certificate)

 If the host is returning ``TLSv1`` then it should be configured so that TLS v1.2 is enable.
-This can be done by running the following PowerShell
+You can do this by running the following PowerShell
 script:

 .. code-block:: powershell